 Dartmouth Rat Catchers (TQ6): Although its not so commonplace in these modern times, noticing a rat in your house or garden in Dartmouth isn't a good experience to go through.
 Just one rat sighting may not be too much of a concern, however, if you witness rats more regularly or spot several rats you could be heading for trouble since they reproduce so quickly.

-If you discover rats in Dartmouth, the likelihood is that they're going to be brown rats (Rattus Norvegicus), although there are in fact two breeds of rats currently found in the United Kingdom; brown (or common rats) and black (ship).
-As you might know black rats were responsible for the spread of the Great Plague of the 17th Century during which period they were fairly widespread.
-Black rats are relatively scarce now but in fact neither species is a native of the UK, both of them hailing from from Asia.
+If you spot rats in Dartmouth, the probabilities are that they're going to be brown rats (Rattus Norvegicus), although there are actually two breeds of rats at present living in Great Britain; brown (common rats) and black (ship).
+As you might know black rats were blamed for the Great Plague (17th C) and at that time they were extremely widespread.
+Black rats are relatively scarce nowadays and in fact neither variety is a native of the British Isles, both coming from Asia.

 The longest of the 2 rat species is the common brown at about 9 inches, while the black rat only grows to between 5 and 7 inches.
 Brown rats cause problems as they must continuously gnaw on things to prevent their teeth from growing too long.
 Their interest is oftentimes concentrated on things made out of timber.